dylan-wu/ut-linear-algebra/README.md

 ## 6. Gaussian Elimination

-## 7. More Gaussian Elimanation and Matrix Inversion
+## 7. More Gaussian Elimination and Matrix Inversion

 ## 8. More on Matrix Inversion